Bleeding-Action-Man/ServerTools/README.md

 Collection of cool features to empower your server:

-- Option for players to revive themselves by paying a Dosh fee
-- Option for players to revive their teammates by paying a Dosh fee
+## Completely reworked

 - Option to skip trader time instantly
 - Option to start a 'Skip Trader' vote collection
 - Option to change default trader time for whole match
 - Option to change current trader time for current trader
-- Option to give only selected players only access permission to the manipulate trader time commands (Voting is allowed for all)
+- Option to give only selected players access permission to the manipulate trader time commands (Voting is allowed for all)

+## Completely new

+- Option for players to revive themselves by paying a Dosh fee
+- Option for players to revive their teammates by paying a Dosh fee
-- 'Mutate' options available, printed by writing in console: mutate st help (or mutate servertools help)
+- 'Mutate' options available, printed by writing in console: mutate st help (or mutate servertools help) OR from the ESC-Menu
-- Instantly skip trader (Or start a skip-vote) from ESC-Menu, totally new tab! (~~Coming Soon~~) Done as of v1.8b+
+- New 'ESC-MENU' tab for trader manipulation + revival options
 - Global notifications to improve user experience
 - User friendly customization
-- Semi-ServerPerks support
+- Semi-ServerPerks support (in-code check, however, you need to replace 1 ServerPerks file with the one i provide you, because SP is overriding all ESC-Menu muts)

 This mut wouldn't be alive if it wasn't for/Credits to: